frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 ### frees-rpc

 In the previous section, we’ve seen an overview about what gRPC and ScalaPB offer for defining protocols and generating (compiling protocol buffers) code.
-Now, let’s see how frees-rpc offers the same in the Freestyle fashion, following the FP principles.
+Now, let’s see how `frees-rpc` offers the same but in the Freestyle fashion, following the FP principles.

-First things first, the main difference respect to gRPC is `frees-rpc doesn’t need `.proto` files, but it still uses protocol buffers, thanks to the [PBDirect](https://github.com/btlines/pbdirect) library, which allows to read and write Scala objects directly to Protobuf with no `.proto` file definitions.
+First things first, the main difference respect to gRPC is that `frees-rpc` doesn’t need `.proto` files, but it still uses protocol buffers, thanks to the [PBDirect](https://github.com/btlines/pbdirect) library, which allows to read and write Scala objects directly to Protobuf with no `.proto` file definitions.
 Therefore, in summary we have:

 * Your protocols, both messages and services will reside in you scala files, together with your business-logic, using scala-meta annotations to set them up.
 We’ll see more details shortly.
-* Instead of reading `.proto` files to set up the RPC services and messages, frees-rpc offers (as an optional feature) generating them, based on your protocols defined in your Scala code.
+* Instead of reading `.proto` files to set up the RPC services and messages, `frees-rpc` offers (as an optional feature) generating them, based on your protocols defined in your Scala code.
 This feature is offered to keep compatibility with other languages and systems out of Scala.

 Let’s start seeing how to define the Person message that we saw previously.
 These are the scala imports we would need: